niharmeshram32/LinkHome/items/report.md

 1. Sort a list of products returned from a search based on price, popularity, rating, availability, etc.
    (easy)
    * The user can sort the posts in descending or ascending order of price
-   * Package homePage/posts, Class DatabaseFragment, method onOptionsItemSelected, Lines of code: ...
+   * Package homePage/posts, Class DatabaseFragment, method onOptionsItemSelected, Lines of code: 170-185
    * GUI: menu.xml

 2. Filter a list of products returned from a search based on their categories (e.g., kids, adults, kitchen, bedroom, etc.) (easy)
    * The user can filter the posts based on different cities.
-   * Package homePage/posts, Class DatabaseFragment, method onCreateOptionsMenu, filterByCity, Lines of code: ...
+   * Package homePage, Class HomePageFragment, method filterByRent, filterByCity, filterPosts.
+Lines of code: 36-62, 90=156
    * GUI: search.xml

 ### Feature Category: User Interactivity <br>